 But most importantly, if I ever feel the desire to expand myself, I can do it in a reasonable amount of time.

 It doesn't take me 15 hours to get through a simple book anymore, and that's a profound change.
-I cannot begin to imagine where my life would be now if I had never learned to speed read.
+I cannot begin to imagine where my life would be now if I had never learned how to read faster.

-I sincerely hope you enjoyed this tutorial and wealth of information, and I wish you the best of luck in your journey to find the information that suits you best.
+I sincerely hope you enjoyed this tutorial and wealth of information, and I wish you the best of luck in your journey to faster reading that suits you best.

 Please feel free to share this with any of your friends that want to learn, have yet to discover their passion or that you personally think would like this.
 I'm very interested in hearing your opinions on this piece as it hit close to home, so please feel free to drop a comment, and you can be sure I'll read through it very, very quickly.